benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-10-zip-folding.md

 ----------

 Until recently I felt rather embarrassed that my C# generic programming library [Sawmill](https://github.com/benjamin-hodgson/Sawmill) didn't have a good story for consuming more than one tree at a time.
 I had lots of tools for [querying](https://github.com/benjamin-hodgson/Sawmill/blob/b87687e67185ddc299ad67455bd7c79f97e066b2/Sawmill/Rewriter.SelfAndDescendants.cs), [editing](https://github.com/benjamin-hodgson/Sawmill/blob/b87687e67185ddc299ad67455bd7c79f97e066b2/Sawmill/Rewriter.Rewrite.cs), and [tearing down](https://github.com/benjamin-hodgson/Sawmill/blob/b87687e67185ddc299ad67455bd7c79f97e066b2/Sawmill/Rewriter.Fold.cs) single trees, but nothing that could help you process two trees at once.
-This is a very common requirement - for example, if you're unit testing a parser or a transformation pass, you need to compare that the output tree to the one that you expected.
+This is a very common requirement - for example, if you're unit testing a parser or a transformation pass, you need to compare the output tree to the one that you expected.

 I got to thinking about what it means to zip two trees together - an operation which should make sense if you think of a tree as a container of subtrees.
 Pairing up nodes in a tree is straightforward, even if the two trees are unevenly shaped.
 You just pair up the children of each pair of nodes, ignoring those which don't have a partner (the grey-coloured ones in the drawing):